-Michael P. Abraham, Associate Professor
+Michael P. Abraham

 "Berklee offers a very unique and creative atmosphere for contemporary music production and engineering students.
 I think with a proper balance of musical training, engineering theory, and hands-on experience, Berklee provides the students with a platform that will help them excel in an industry that is constantly reinventing itself."